DaveGamble/cJSON/README.md

 make all
 ```

 If you want, you can install the compiled library to your system using `make install`.
 By default it will install the headers in `/usr/local/include/cjson` and the libraries in `/usr/local/lib`.
 But you can change this behavior by setting the `PREFIX` and `DESTDIR` variables: `make PREFIX=/usr DESTDIR=temp install`.
+And uninstall them with: `make PREFIX=/usr DESTDIR=temp uninstall`.

 ### Including cJSON
 If you installed it via CMake or the Makefile, you can include cJSON like this: